Azure/ResourceModules/docs/wiki/The CI environment - Deployment validation.md

 # Template validation

-The template validation step performs a dry-run with each parameter file in the module's `'.deploymentTests'` folder
+The template validation step performs a dry-run with each parameter file in the module's `'.parameters'` folder

 In particular, the step runs a `Test-AzDeployment` cmdlet (_the command may vary based on the template schema_) for each provided module parameter file to verify if the template could be deployed using them.